catx0rr/bufferoverflow/README.md

         exploit()
 ```

-# Summary
+# Conclusion

 Sending the exploit shellcode to the program to parse, note that we get the exact offset of the program send a bunch of AAAA's and overwrite the EIP with the ESP address, to jump into our shellcode.

-We can use to fill nop sleds to slide down to our shellcode and avoid null terminators, in case our exploit will not work. starting from 8 bytes. multiple of 8.
+We can use to fill nop sleds to slide down to our shellcode and avoid badchars and terminators, in case our exploit will not work.

 After executing the script.. we should get a shell.